Chymyst/chymyst-core/docs/chymyst-actor.md

 ```

 The two messages carry data of different types; the two mailboxes are `c1` and `c2` respectively.
-The chemical actor starts only after _both_ messages have been sent, and consumes both messages atomically.
+The chemical actor starts only after _both_ messages are present in their mailboxes (i.e. after some other code has sent them).
+When the actor starts, it consumes the two messages atomically.

-It also follows from the atomicity requirement that we may define several computations that jointly contend on input messages:
+It also follows from the atomicity requirement that it is safe to define several computations that consume messages from the same mailbox:

 ```scala
 // Pseudo-code!